-The first step in understanding the Department's definition of quality is to discuss "Customers".
-Anyone who uses or receives a benefit from the product or service you provide is a customer.
+A customer is anyone who uses or receives a benefit from the product or service you provide.
 In order for us to provide the highest quality work in construction, we have to think about who our customers are now and in the future.
 The construction of a highway project has many customers with varying needs.
 They include:

-Organization Who Primary Needs Traveling Public motorists, truckers, mass transit safety, convenience, easy to drive, maneuver, and navigate Neighbors residences, businesses, local minimal or positive impact on their jurisdictions environment, accessibility Government Taxpayers the best value for every dollar spent Representatives perceived needs of their constituents are being met FHWA (when federally funded) compliance with federal standards and regulations Utilities and Local SRP, APS, CenturyLink, SWG, compatibility with their infrastructure Governments Cities, Counties, etc. and facilities ADOT ADOT's Project Manager project under construction satisfies the project's design scope, completion schedule and overall ADOT budget Technical Groups design and construction standards are met or exceeded State Engineer & Director conformity to current public policy the District District Engineer compliance with ADOT standards and District policy Maintenance Engineer and low maintenance costs (few repairs Foreperson and preventative actions needed) Regional Traffic Engineer and traffic control devices (sign, striping, Traffic Technicians lights, & signals) function effectively and efficiently
+Organization Who Primary Needs Traveling Public motorists, truckers, mass transit safety, convenience; easy to drive, maneuver, and navigate Neighbors residences, businesses, local minimal or positive impact on their jurisdictions environment, accessibility Government Taxpayers the best value for every dollar spent Representatives perceived needs of their constituents are being met FHWA (when federally funded) compliance with federal standards and regulations Utilities and Local SRP, APS, Qwest, SWG, compatibility with their infrastructure Governments Cities, Counties, etc. and facilities ADOT ADOT's Project Manager project under construction satisfies the project's design scope, completion schedule and overall ADOT budget Technical Groups design and construction standards are met or exceeded State Engineer & Director conformity to current public policy the District District Engineer compliance with ADOT standards and District policy Maintenance Engineer and low maintenance costs (few repairs Foreperson and preventative actions needed) Regional Traffic Engineer and traffic control devices (sign, striping, Traffic Technicians lights, & signals) function effectively and efficiently

-With so many customers and so many needs, it's easy to see why getting high quality in a constructed highway project is at the very least challenging.
+With so many customers and so many needs, it's easy to see why getting high quality in a constructed highway project is at the very least "challenging."
 Fortunately, many of the needs complement each other and very few conflict.
 For example, an easy-to-maintain project is usually a good value to taxpayers.
 And everyone wants a safe highway that is compatible with the local community.

-"Consistency"
+Consistency

-The second step in understanding the Department's definition of quality is to discuss "Consistency".
-As it is applied to highway construction, it means achieving the same results time and again across geographic boundaries.
+The second step in defining quality is to describe the meaning of consistency.

+Consistency, as applied to highway construction, means achieving the same results time and again across geographic boundaries.
 When you provide a product consistently, you are living up to the customers' expectations for receiving the same service as before.
 Consistency requires effective communication with customers and suppliers as well as knowledge of ADOT's policies and procedures related to construction.

 To achieve quality, ADOT must be consistent.
-Consistency ensures fairness to all our customers throughout the state and to our suppliers (construction contractors, subcontractors, and material suppliers).
+Consistency ensures fairness to all our customers throughout the state and to our suppliers (Construction Contractors, Subcontractors, and Material Suppliers).
 Carefully following the plans and specifications ensures consistency.
 Project specific requirements (for example, environmental or geological conditions) are contained in the project Special Provisions, which must be consistently enforced during construction.
 Choosing to ignore some specifications and enforcing others does not provide quality for all our customers.

 Consistency fosters economy.
-When contractors know they are going to build to the same standards throughout the state, they are less likely to add contingencies to their bid for the unexpected.
-Furthermore, contractors who bid work in only one part of the state are more likely to compete elsewhere if they can expect the same treatment from all Project Inspectors and the District Offices.
+When Contractors know they are going to build to the same standards throughout the state, they are less likely to add contingencies to their bid for the unexpected.
+Furthermore, Contractors who bid work in only one part of the state are more likely to compete elsewhere if they can expect the same treatment from all Project Inspectors and the District Offices.

-"Mutuality"
+Mutuality

-The Third step in understanding the Department's definition of quality is to discuss "Mutually".
-Meaning both the customer and supplier agree upon how the product or service is to conform to the customer's requirements.
+The third step in defining quality is to clarify the word "mutually."
+Mutually means both the customer and supplier agree upon how the product or service is to conform to the customer's requirements.
 They must agree on the standards to be used to measure that conformance.